The Technology Expectations Gap in Premium Medicine

 Premium patients expect to access their health information with the same ease and immediacy they experience when checking their financial portfolio or reviewing a legal document shared by their attorney.
 The days when patients accepted waiting for a phone call to learn their lab results, or visiting the office to obtain copies of their records, have passed decisively for this demographic.
 They expect a patient portal that presents their health data clearly, promptly, and in a format that is comprehensible without a medical degree.

 This expectation extends to records sharing and care coordination.
 High-net-worth patients frequently maintain relationships with multiple specialists, travel physicians, and wellness providers.
-They expect their concierge practice to serve as the hub of their health information, facilitating seamless sharing of records, referral letters, and clinical summaries with other providers when needed.
+They expect their concierge practice to serve as the hub of their health information, facilitating the sharing of records, referral letters, and clinical summaries with other providers when needed.
 A practice that makes this process cumbersome, that requires faxed release forms or multi-day turnaround times for records requests, creates friction that premium patients find incompatible with the service standard they are paying for.

 The patient portal has become the primary vehicle through which these expectations are met or disappointed.
 A portal that displays lab results with context and physician annotations, that provides secure access to visit summaries and imaging reports, and that enables patients to share specific records with other providers through a few intuitive steps delivers an experience that reinforces the practice's premium positioning.
 A portal that is difficult to navigate, slow to update, or visually dated communicates a technological indifference that premium patients notice.